 It is possible for guns to fire without a trigger, but it's not something that happens often or easily.
 It usually requires some sort of outside force, like a bump or a drop, to make the gun go off.
 Even then, it's not guaranteed that the gun will fire.

-There have been some cases of malfunction where guns have gone off without anyone touching the trigger, but these are usually due to manufacturing defects or user error.
+There have been some cases of malfunction where guns have gone off without anyone touching the trigger, but these are usually due to revolvers not working properly, manufacturing defects or user error.
 For example, if the firing pin is too soft, it could be set off by a strong impact.
 Consequently, if the firearm is dropped on its muzzle, the impact could cause the pin to strike the primer and set off the round.

 Overall, though, guns are designed to be safe and reliable, and accidental discharge is relatively rare.
 So, rest assured that your firearm is not likely to go off on its own, no matter how much you worry about it.